Zoroastrian Trust Funds of Europe

-The Zoroastrian Trust Funds of Europe (ZTFE) is a religious, cultural and social organisation for Zoroastrians residing in Europe, mainly the United Kingdom.
+The Zoroastrian Trust Funds of Europe (ZTFE) is a religious, cultural and social organisation for Zoroastrians residing in Europe, particularly the United Kingdom.
 It was founded on 31 October 1861 by Muncherjee Hormusji Cama and Dadabhai Naoroji.

 At the time of its founding, it was reported that there were approximately fifty Zoroastrians present in England who were mainly students.
 However, Zoroastrians have been present in the United Kingdom long before the foundation of the ZTFE; the first known Parsi arrival being Nowroji Rustom Maneck Sett (Nowroji Rustomji) in 1721 or 1724.
-Currently there are around 5,000 members of the ZTFE.
+Currently, there are around 5,000 members of the ZTFE.

 The secretariat and principal venue attached to the organisation is Zoroastrian Centre located in the Rayners Lane area of Harrow.
 The centre is the Grade II* listed Art Deco former Ace Cinema.

-Additionally, the ZTFE also manage the "Parsee burial ground" established in 1862, at Brookwood Cemetery which is the only operating Zoroastrian burial ground in Europe.
+Additionally, the ZTFE manage the "Parsee burial ground" established in 1862, at Brookwood Cemetery which is the only operating Zoroastrian burial ground in Europe.

-Notable visitors to The Zoroastrian Centre in recent years include Prince Philip, Duke of Edinburgh; Dr Rowan Williams; the Archbishop of Canterbury; Prince Edward, Earl of Wessex; and Sophie, Countess of Wessex.
+Notable visitors to The Zoroastrian Centre in recent years include: Prince Philip, Duke of Edinburgh; Dr. Rowan Williams; the Archbishop of Canterbury; Prince Edward, Earl of Wessex; and Sophie, Countess of Wessex.